alexrandaccio/www/src/site/media/blog/2023-01-05_why-should-institutions-be-transparent.md

 To unpack this thesis further I need to explain exactly what I mean by *legitimate authority*.

-## Legitimate Authority is Rooted in Community
+## Legitimate Authority is Rooted in the Ground

 Many [discussions of institutional legitimacy](https://journals.sagepub.com/doi/pdf/10.1177/0032321716667956) fixate on two analyses: process legitimacy and outcome legitimacy.
 The first asks whether an institution follows the satisfactory processes to reach its decisions – whether it dots its i’s and crosses its t’s, so to speak.
 The second asks whether the institution’s actions have desirable consequences – whether it delivers the goods.